great-expectations/great_expectations/docs/guides/setup/configuring-metadata-stores/how-to-configure-an-expectation-store-to-postgresql.md

 ---
-title: How to configure an Expectation store to PostgreSQL
+title: How to configure an Expectation store to use PostgreSQL
 ---
 import Prerequisites from '../../connecting_to_your_data/components/prerequisites.jsx'